QuantEcon/book-networks-public/code_book/ch_production.md

     x = A @ x
 ```

-Finally, we plot the shock propergating through the economy.
+Finally, we plot the shock propagating through the economy.

 ```{code-cell}
 fig, axes = plt.subplots(3, 2, figsize=(8, 10))